jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 * handle -- a string representing the registry unique identifier of an RPKI object registration
 * name -- a string representing the identifier assigned to an RPKI object registration by the registration holder
 * notValidBefore -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-before date of the end-entity certificate for an RPKI object ([@!RFC6487, section 4])
 * notValidAfter -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-after date of the end-entity certificate for an RPKI object ([@!RFC6487, section 4])
 * autoRenewed -- a boolean indicating if a registered RPKI object is auto-renewed or not
-* publicationUri -- a URI string pointing to the location of an RPKI object within the RPKI repository; the URI scheme is "rsync", per [@!RFC6487, section 4]
+* publicationUri -- a URI string pointing to the location of an RPKI object within an RPKI repository;
+  the URI scheme is "rsync", per [@!RFC6487, section 4]
-* source -- a string representing the registry-unique identifier (handle) of the organization (entity) which is the authoritative source for an RPKI object
+* source -- a string representing the registry-unique identifier (handle) of an organization (entity) which is the authoritative source for an RPKI object
 * rpkiType -- a string literal representing various combinations of an RPKI repository and a Certificate Authority (CA), with the following possible values: